orca-zhang/ecache/README_en.md

    - Such as user avatar, nickname, product inventory (the actual order will be checked again in db), etc.
    - Modified configuration (expiration time is 10 seconds, then it will take effect with a maximum delay of 10 seconds)
 - Buffer queue: merge updates to reduce disk flushes
-   - Achieve strong consistency through patching query with cache diff (in the case of distributed, it is necessary to ensure that the same user/device is balanced to the same node at the load balancing layer)
+   - Can achieve strong consistency by patching query with cache diff (in the case of distributed, it is necessary to ensure that the same user/device is balanced to the same node at the load balancing layer)
    - Data can be rebuilt or tolerate loss of power outage

 ## Design Ideas